Qutub Minar – Delhi Sightseeing

 Red Fort is one amongst the foremost splendid palaces within the world.
 India’s history is additionally closely linked with this fort.
 It had been conjointly from its ramparts that the primary prime.
-Minister of Bharat, pandit Jawaharlal nehru, proclaimed to the state that Bharat was free form colonial rule.
+Minister of Bharat, Pandit Jawaharlal Nehru, proclaimed to the state that Bharat was free form colonial rule.

-The Diwani-I-Am is that the Red Fort’s hall of public audience.
+The Diwani-I-Am is the Red Fort’s hall of the public audience.
 Designed of arenaceous rock lined with shell plaster polished to appear like ivory, the 80 x 40 feet hall is subdivided by columns.
 The Mughal emperors would hold court here and meet dignitaries and foreign emissaries.
 The foremost imposing feature of the Diwqani-I-Am is that the niche within the back wall.
-Wherever the emperor weekday in state on a richly lapidarian and adorned marble platform.
+Wherever the emperor weekday in the state on a richly lapidarian and adorned marble platform.
 Within the recess behind the platform are fine samples of Italian pietra-dura work.

 Purana Quila – Delhi Sightseeing